 A PEDL does not give permission for operations but it grants exclusivity to licensees, in relation to hydrocarbon exploration and extraction within a defined area.
 All operations require other permissions as appropriate, such as access agreement(s) with relevant landowner(s), Environment Agency (EA) permits, Health and Safety Executive (HSE) scrutiny, planning permission and Department for Business, Energy and Industrial Strategy (BEIS) consent.

-Except in special circumstances, PEDLs run for three successive periods or terms, since the 7th Round (The Petroleum (Production) (Landward Areas) Regulations 1995) these are:
+Since the 7th Round, except in special circumstances, PEDLs run for three successive periods or terms (The Petroleum (Production) (Landward Areas) Regulations 1995) these are:

 - Initial term